Blood tax riots: Background

 Following the Meiji Restoration of 1868, which overthrew the Tokugawa Shogunate, Japan embarked on a crash course program of modernization.
 As a prelude to the full abolition of the Tokugawa-era class and status system, outcast status was abolished by the 1871 Burakumin Emancipation Edict, mandatory public schooling for all children was implemented in 1872, and in January 1873, the new Meiji government enacted the Conscription Ordinance, which required all male citizens, including both samurai and non-samurai alike, to submit to mandatory military conscription at the age of 20, serving in the military for three years, and then serving in a national military reserve thereafter.

 Conscription deprived impoverished farming villages of strong young men at the peak of their physical prowess whose strength was desperately needed to perform manual labor.
 Similarly, mandatory public schooling deprived peasant families of their children's labor, which was needed to help with the planting and harvesting of crops.
 The emancipation of outcasts was objectionable because, after centuries of living under the rigidly enforced Tokugawa status system, whereby outcasts were deemed "non-human" (非人, hinin) and forcibly segregated, people of other classes found it intolerable that the former outcasts were now deemed "new citizens" (新平民, shin heimin) and were free to mingle amongst those who had so recently been considered their superiors.

 As for samurai, the Conscription Ordinance's drafting of commoners into military service destroyed their cherished monopoly on military service and thus threatened their self-image and way of life, leading some rural samurai to make common cause with non-samurai in opposing the ordinance.

-An additional source of outrage was the fact that the Conscription Ordinance contained a provision allowing wealthy citizens to buy themselves out of conscription, meaning that the burden of conscription would disproportionately fall upon the poorest of Japan's citizens, who could least afford to lose family labor.
+An additional source of outrage was that the Conscription Ordinance contained a provision allowing wealthy citizens to buy themselves out of conscription, meaning that the burden of conscription would disproportionately fall upon the poorest of Japan's citizens, who could least afford to lose family labor.

 The Conscription Ordinance itself was inspired by western models, and the text of the ordinance directly translated a flowery French term for mandatory military service, impôt du sang, literally meaning "blood tax."
 Seizing on the injudicious use of this phrase, wild rumors spread throughout the countryside that government agents were coming to literally extract blood from peasants and sell it to foreigners who would use it to make medicines, helping further fuel popular outrage.

 As Meiji Japan was not a democracy, and the Meiji oligarchs made all decisions without any consultation with the general public, enraged farmers and low-ranking rural samurai felt they had no outlet to air their grievances other than violent protest.